Morpheus-26/LORA_PCB/README.md

 # LORA_PCB
+The given circuit is supposed to be used as a sensor node.
+It contains LoRa module, XIAO Esp32 C3 module, DHT11 (temperature & humidity), LDR (Light dependant resistor) and few other basic components.
+This circuit is used to send Temperature, Humidity and Light intensity values wirelesly over LoRa to Lora Receiver.
 This repository contains the PCB design files.
 The design was created using **EasyEDA** and includes the schematic, PCB layout, and all necessary files for fabrication and assembly.

 ## 📁 Files Included